Cherni-Oussama/Kaggle-Competition-with-ashrae-energy-prediction/README.md

 Part of the [Kaggle competition].

-Submitted Kernel with 0.995 score.
+Submitted Kernel with 2.128 mse score.

 # Data (379 MB)
 ****